fluxcd/flagger/README.md

 * mark rollout as finished
 * wait for the canary deployment to be updated (revision bump) and start over

-You can change the canary analysis _max weight_ and the _step weight_ percentage in the rollout custom resource.
+You can change the canary analysis _max weight_ and the _step weight_ percentage in the Steerer's custom resource.

 Assuming the primary deployment is named _podinfo_ and the canary one _podinfo-canary_, Steerer will require a virtual service configured with weight-based routing: